rocLv/gitlab/doc/user/project/merge_requests/reviews/index.md

 To update multiple project merge requests at the same time:

 1. In a project, go to **Merge requests**.
-1. Click **Edit merge requests**.
+1. Select **Edit merge requests**.
 A sidebar on the right-hand side of your screen appears with editable fields.
-1. Select the checkboxes next to each merge request you want to edit.
+1. Select the checkboxes next to each merge request to edit.
 1. Select the appropriate fields and their values from the sidebar.
-1. Click **Update all**.
+1. Select **Update all**.

 ## Bulk edit merge requests at the group level

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/12719) in [GitLab Premium](https://about.gitlab.com/pricing/) 12.2.

 Users with permission level of [Developer or higher](../../../permissions.md) can manage merge requests.

-When bulk editing merge requests in a group, you can edit the following attributes:
+When you bulk edit merge requests in a group, you can edit:

-- Milestone
+- Milestones.
-- Labels
+- Labels.

-To update multiple group merge requests at the same time:
+To bulk edit merge requests:

 1. In a group, go to **Merge requests**.
-1. Click **Edit merge requests**.
+1. Select **Edit merge requests**.
 A sidebar on the right-hand side of your screen appears with editable fields.
-1. Select the checkboxes next to each merge request you want to edit.
+1. Select the checkboxes next to each merge request to edit.
 1. Select the appropriate fields and their values from the sidebar.
-1. Click **Update all**.
+1. Select **Update all**.

 ## Associated features

-These features are associated with merge requests:
+These features are related to merge requests:

 - [Cherry-pick changes](../cherry_pick_changes.md):
-  Cherry-pick any commit in the UI by selecting the **Cherry-pick** button in a merged merge requests or a commit.
+  Cherry-pick any commit in the UI by selecting **Cherry-pick** in a merged commit or merge request.
 - [Fast-forward merge requests](../fast_forward_merge.md):
-  For a linear Git history and a way to accept merge requests without creating merge commits
+  For a linear Git history.
+Also provides a way to accept merge requests without creating merge commits.
 - [Find the merge request that introduced a change](../versions.md):
-  When viewing the commit details page, GitLab links to the merge request(s) containing that commit.
+  When you view a commit's Details page, GitLab links to the commit's merge request.
 - [Merge requests versions](../versions.md):
-  Select and compare the different versions of merge request diffs
+  Select and compare the different versions of merge request diffs.
 - [Resolve conflicts](../resolve_conflicts.md):
-  GitLab can provide the option to resolve certain merge request conflicts in the GitLab UI.
+  You can resolve some merge request conflicts in the GitLab UI.
 - [Revert changes](../revert_changes.md):
   Revert changes from any commit from a merge request.
 - [Keyboard shortcuts](../../../shortcuts.md#issues-and-merge-requests):